 Things to consider

-- Long transfer time from Amex: whilst transfers from American Express to KrisFlyer can take up to three business days, transfers to Royal Orchid Plus can take up to five business days
+- Long transfer time from Amex: whilst transfers from American Express to KrisFlyer can take up to three business days, transfers to Royal Orchid Plus can take up to five business days, however, we have received a data point that one reader’s experience has been a transfer of less than 48 hours—please share your experience in the comments below

 - Fuel surcharges: are applicable to all flight redemptions, on both Thai Airways and its partners—and they can be high.
 If you are booking a Singapore Airlines flight, then it may be best to do that through KrisFlyer as there are no fuel surcharges.
 If you are booking a Star Alliance partner flight, whilst you may get a lower redemption rate through Royal Orchid Plus, the fuel surcharges will be lower through United MileagePlus and LifeMiles